petertheprocess/piper_sdk/piper_sdk_rs/README.md

+# !!!This project is vibe coded by copilot, it is very unstable and under testing and reviewing!!!

 # Piper Robot Arm SDK - Rust Edition

 This is a Rust implementation of the Piper robot arm SDK using the `socketcan` crate for CAN bus communication.
 It provides a safe and efficient interface for controlling Piper robot arms on Linux systems.